 With 1.3 billion people in India, which is close to 1/6th of world's population, Nalanda 2.0’s mission of making India higher education system world class is a win-win for India and its people and the global humanity.

-There are three ways to make a donation to Nalanda 2.0:
+There are four ways to make a donation to Nalanda 2.0:

 Make checks payable to Nalanda 2.0 and mail it to P.O.
 Box 14841, Fremont, CA 94539, USA.

 Pay by credit card or PayPal by clicking on the Donate button.